yandex-cloud/geesefs/README.md

 ## Memory Limit

+**New since 0.37.0:** metadata cache memory usage is now also limited, OOM errors caused by metadata should now go away.

+GeeseFS uses RAM for two purposes:

+1. **Metadata** (file listings).
+One metadata entry uses ~1 KB of data.
+Total number of cached entries is limited by `--entry-limit` and `--stat-cache-ttl`, because non-expired entries can't be removed from cache.
+Modified entries and entries with open file/directory descriptors are also never removed from cache.
+Cache TTL is 60 seconds by default, cached entry limit is 100000 by default, but in reality GeeseFS is able to list files faster, so the actual limit will be ~250000 when doing a plain listing of a very long bucket.

-Default internal cache memory limit in GeeseFS (--memory-limit) is 1 GB.
-GeeseFS uses cache for read buffers when it needs to load data from the server.
-At the same time, default "large" readahead setting is configured to be 100 MB which is optimal for linear read performance.
+2. **Data**.
+Default data cache limit in GeeseFS is 1 GB (`--memory-limit`).
+   GeeseFS uses cache for both read buffers when it needs to load data from the server and write buffers when user applications write data.

+   At the same time, default "large" readahead setting is set to 100 MB which is optimal for linear read performance.

-However, that means that more than 10 processes trying to read large files at the same time may exceed that memory limit by requesting more than 1000 MB of buffers and in that case GeeseFS will return ENOMEM errors to some of them.
+   However, that means that more than 10 processes trying to read large files at the same time may exceed the memory limit by requesting more than 1000 MB of buffers and in that case GeeseFS will return ENOMEM errors to some of them.

-You can overcome this problem by either raising --memory-limit (for example to 4 GB) or lowering --read-ahead-large (for example to 20 MB).
+   You can overcome this problem by either raising `--memory-limit` (for example to 4 GB) or lowering `--read-ahead-large` (for example to 20 MB).

 ## Maximizing Throughput